Online Eating Disorder Therapy in New Jersey

 For those struggling with an eating disorder, online therapy can offer the necessary help and support for the recovery journey.
 Research has shown how online therapy can be just as effective as in-person therapy.

 Recovered and Restored Eating Disorder Therapy Center offers online therapy sessions to all residents of New Jersey.
 This means we can help and encourage you along your recovery journey no matter where you are in the state!
-All of our therapists are qualified to provide both in-person and online therapy in New Jersey.
+All of our therapists are qualified to provide both in-person and virtual eating disorder therapy in New Jersey.
 We are here for you!

 Where in New Jersey can we provide online therapy?